gsinclair/whitestone/doc/attest.markdown

 What's _not_ shown in this image:

-* Any local variables in the context of the test will be reported as part of the failure.
 * If the actual and expected values are long strings, an additional line will be printed using colour to show the _difference_ between them.
 * After all tests are run, a colourful summary tells you the number of tests,